-- 2 small Chinese Yellow Rock Sugar (or 2 1/2 tbsp of regular sugar)
+- 2 small Chinese yellow rock sugar (or 2 1/2 tablespoon of regular sugar)

 - During the simmering process a lot of the fat will render out of the pork belly.
 Skim off the fat so there isn’t a layer of grease before serving.

 - Pork belly splatters a lot during the browning process!
 Use a lid as a shield to deflect some of that hot oil away from you

 Disclaimer: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites, however I provide these links

 to make items easier to find if you cannot purchase this locally and I would never recommend anything I don’t own myself or highly recommend.
 I would prefer you buy your items locally if possible to support your local shops (and chances